-16.1 Complainants are encouraged in the first instance to raise any concerns directly with the licensee or business concerned.
-Complaints may be sent to the Licensing Team, West Berkshire District Council, Council Offices, Market Street, Newbury, RG14 5LD, or licensing@westberks.gov.uk for investigation.

-- 16.2 Where there are any issues identified or need for improvement at a premises, officers and responsible authorities will seek to work with the licence holder to address these concerns and to achieve a resolution through informal means wherever possible. - 16.3 The Council undertakes proactive risk-based inspections of all licensed premises to ensure continued promotion of the licensing objectives and compliance with licence conditions.
+- 16.1 Complainants are encouraged in the first instance to raise any concerns directly with the licensee or business concerned.
+Complaints may be sent to the Licensing Team, Theale Library, Church Street, Theale, Berkshire, RG7 5BZ or licensing@westberks.gov.uk for investigation. - Where there are any issues identified or need for improvement at a premises, Officers and Responsible Authorities will seek to work with the licence holder to address these concerns and to achieve a resolution through informal means wherever possible. - The Council undertakes proactive risk-based inspections of all licensed premises to ensure continued promotion of the licensing objectives and compliance with licence conditions.
 Premises that consistently fail inspections may be subject to a licence review or other enforcement action.
-Where one-off events are taking place, the Licensing Authority may also carry out inspections to ensure promotion of the licensing objectives. - 16.4 In terms of enforcement, the aim is to target those premises which are causing problems within the community, whilst supporting well managed premises and activities which provide opportunities for the enjoyment of leisure time without having a negative impact. - 16.5 Protocols for enforcement may be established between responsible authorities and the Licensing Authority in order to ensure efficient and targeted action for specific problems and high risk premises that require greater attention, whilst allowing a lighter touch in respect of well run, low risk premises.
+Where one-off events are taking place, the Licensing Authority may also carry out inspections to ensure promotion of the licensing objectives. - In terms of enforcement, the aim is to target those premises which are causing problems within the community, whilst supporting well managed premises and activities which provide opportunities for the enjoyment of leisure time without having a negative impact. - 16.5 Protocols for enforcement may be established between Responsible Authorities and the Licensing Authority in order to ensure efficient and targeted action for specific problems and high risk premises that require greater attention, whilst allowing a lighter touch in respect of well run, low risk premises.
 This does not prevent action being taken by any individual authority at any time should offences become apparent.
-In most cases, a graduated form of response is expected to resolving issues of non-compliance although it is recognised that in serious cases a prosecution or a review application will be the most appropriate means of disposal. - 16.6 In addition to the Council's enforcement policy, which is available at www.westberks.gov.uk, the Licensing Authority will also have regard to the Regulators' Compliance Code and the Enforcement Concordat and any decision to instigate legal proceedings will take account of the criteria set down in the Code of Crown Prosecution and Attorney General Guidelines.
+In most cases, a graduated form of response is expected to resolving issues of non-compliance although it is recognised that in serious cases a prosecution or a review application will be the most appropriate means of disposal. - In addition to the Council's enforcement policy, the Licensing Authority will also have regard to the Regulators' Code and the Enforcement Concordat and any decision to instigate legal proceedings will take account of the criteria set down in the Code for Crown Prosecutors and Attorney General Guidelines.